TechnipFMC enters new waters with iLNGP Barge

 JML: The whole process started about two years ago.
-TechnipFMC was heavily involved in the floating liquefied natural gas (LNG) market, with a number of high-pressure and high-temperature platforms delivered in Asia.
-However, our understanding of the gas-to-power and LNG-to-power markets was less complete.
-One of our business developers started looking into the regasification/gas-to power market, and after extensive research, we decided to explore iLNGP to develop our presence throughout the entire gas-to-power chain.
+TechnipFMC was heavily involved in the floating liquefied natural gas (LNG) market, with a number of high-pressure and high-temperature platforms in Asia.
+However, our understanding of the gas-to-power and LNG-to-power markets was less developed.
+We started looking into the regasification/gas-to power market, and after extensive research, we decided to explore this integrated solution to develop our presence throughout the entire gas-to-power chain.

 PC: What challenges did you face in developing your iLNGP design?

-JML: The downstream end of the project was new to us, and we gained a great deal of insight while developing our solution.
-We designed a unit with a barge-shaped hull and a cargo containment system of membrane type, as well as topside equipment for regasification and power.
+JML: The downstream end of the project was new to us, so it was difficult to determine what kind of solution to develop.
+Eventually we designed a unit with a barge-shaped hull and a cargo containment system of membrane type, as well as topside equipment for regasification and power.

 PC: What attracts clients to TechnipFMC for these kinds of projects?

 JML: Clients choose TechnipFMC for our reputation for excellence: we have a strong track record of delivering difficult projects in the harshest environments.
 Our ability to handle complexity and manage projects from end to end also adds value for clients.

 Moreover, TechnipFMC is at the forefront of modular projects, able to adapt the production capacity of units from 150MW to 450MW.
 We used this expertise to help design the Barge.